Judge Thatcher: What's that thing?

 - Czech Surrealist Jan Svankmajer directed a 15-minute live action short film called The Pendulum, the Pit and Hope, based on "The Pit and the Pendulum" and the short story "A Torture by Hope" by Villiers de l'Isle-Adam.
 It is a fairly faithful adaptation of both stories, featuring a unique first-person camera perspective and segments produced in Svankmajer's trademark stop-motion and cut-out animation.
 It also shows some of the mechanisms behind the pendulum's operation.

-- The 2009 film version of The Pit And The Pendulum directed by David DeCoteau bears little resemblance to the original story but utilizes the large swinging pendulum in the penultimate scene.
+- The 2009 version directed by David DeCoteau also bears little resemblance to the original story but utilizes the large swinging pendulum in the penultimate scene.
 The film follows a group of university students who visit a hypnotherapy institute lorded over by a sinister hypnotist who wants to use the students to experiment with the possibility of breaking the pain threshold.

 - Saw V: Seth Baxter wakes up in a room, chained to a table, with two vices on either side of it.
 Above him, is a large, bladed pendulum that begins to swing after his tape is completed.
 Seth has to push buttons in the back of the vices that will crush his hands in order to stop the Pendulum from reaching his body, as his hands are the "tools" that caused harm to others.
 In sixty seconds, the pendulum will cut him in half if he doesn't succeed.
 Seth inserts his hands into the vices, but quickly pulls them out in fear.
 Trying again, he succeeds in crushing his hands and the Pendulum ceases swinging for a few moments, but after a short pause, the Pendulum reactivates and descends far enough to begin cutting into his abdomen, and eventually slices him in half, confirming that the trap was inescapable.